goeiebook/creativelab/README.md

 ![simple circle, er, I mean a G.][simplified]

-[Here it is, live.](https://www.creativelab5.com/s/m3JEdl).
-Encouraged by this, I began to edit the JSON manually to make all manner of strange shapes.
-But the cycle of copy-paste-edit-copy-paste was fatiguing, and manually editing a JSON file is much less efficient than using the available drawing tools (such as activatePen()).
+[Here it is, live](https://www.creativelab5.com/s/m3JEdl).
+Encouraged by this, I began to edit the JSON hapazardly.
+The results were strange and fun.
+But the cycle of copy-paste-edit-copy-paste was fatiguing.
+Manually editing a JSON file is much less efficient than using the available drawing tools (such as activatePen()).

 ---

-Spring was in the air.
 I'd been in the coffee shop for an hour, and now it was time to leave.
-I packed up my computer, and walked a few kilometers to another shop.
-Along the way I passed through a park.
-Spring was beginning to arrive.
+I packed up my computer, and walked a few kilometers to another one.
+Spring was near.
+I passed through a park.
 Two kids were trying to throw a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
-Somewhat uncharacteristically, I addressed them.
-"Could I show you how to throw that?"
+I addressed them, somewhat uncharacteristically, "Could I show you how to throw that?"
 They handed it over.
 I hadn't thrown a boomerang in a long time.
-I said it, aloud, just to cover my embarassment should it go badly.
+I made mention of that, aloud, to cover my embarassment should it go badly.
 I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I hand the boomerang back, "Now you try."
 The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck at the top of tree.

 ---

-Experimentation would be a lot easier if the copy-paste-copy-paste routing could be avoided.
-The chrome dev console was helpful in this regard.
-This series of commands will erase all the shapes, for example:
+Experimentation would be a lot easier if the copy-paste-copy-paste routine could be avoided.
+The dev console's command prompt can help in this regard.
+A series of commands like this, for example, will erase all the shapes, for example:
 ```
 var boardStateString = window.localstorage.getItem('boardStates');
 var boardState = JSON.parse(boardStateString);